MicrosoftDocs/entra-docs/docs/identity/saas-apps/zenya-provisioning-tutorial.md

 	![Screenshot showing the provisioning status toggled on.](common/provisioning-toggle-on.png)

 1. Define the users and/or groups that you would like to provision to Zenya by choosing the desired values in **Scope** in the **Settings** section.
-You'll need a P1 or P2 license in order to allow provisioning assigned users and groups.
+You need a P1 or P2 license in order to allow provisioning assigned users and groups.

 	![Screenshot showing where to select the provisioning scope.](common/provisioning-scope.png)